krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

 -   namespace: default
 -   name: connectorconfig-sample

-+ authenticationRefs:
++ configurationRef:                               # Reference to a PipelinePermissionConfiguration CR that contains the authentication information.
-+   basicAuthRef: azure-devops-basic-auth         # Reference to a CR containing the basic authentication information.
++   name: my-pipelinepermission-config

-+ api-version: "7.2-preview.1"                    # Version of the API to use
++   namespace: default.

 + organization: krateo-kog                        # Name of the Azure DevOps organization
 + project: "project-1-classic"                    # ID or name of the project